Car rental guide from a frequent traveler — avoid common mistakes and save money

 Where to rent

-Cars, especially in southern Italy or Greece, are heavily used, and local agencies don’t care much about minor scratches.
+Cars, especially in southern Italy or Greece, are heavily used, and local agencies don’t care much about minor issues.
 In these countries, roads are narrow, and driving to the beach usually includes some off-road sections.
-I recommend checking local agencies in these places; just make sure they have good reviews (e.g. on Google) and clear insurance terms.
+I recommend checking local agencies in these places; just make sure they have good reviews (e.g., on Google) and clear insurance terms.

 How to find the best price

 When you buy something, you shop around, right?
-You should do the same with car rentals as well.
-Just don’t forget that cheap is cheap, and the cheapest offer is not always the best offer.
+You should do the same with car rentals.
+Just don’t forget that cheap is often cheap, and the cheapest offer isn’t always the best.

 Using platforms like Rentalcars.com, DiscoverCars, or Kayak can help you compare prices across multiple companies and car models in one place.
 They often offer free cancellation and customer reviews, but use them with caution.

 They usually claim to have unbeatable prices and free cancellation, which is true until you encounter problems.
-The trick is that you book and pay via their system, but your actual rental contract will be with the rental agent, which can lead to confusion when it comes to rental policies and terms.
+The trick is that you book and pay through their system, but your actual rental contract will be with the rental agent, which can lead to confusion about rental policies and terms.
+The trick is almost always around the insurance, and the surprise usually starts when the rental agent tells you that the insurance you paid for hardly covers any damage, and you need to pay extra for proper coverage.

 If you book directly with the rental company, you may not have the lowest price, but you will have a much better understanding of the different fees and policies.
 In this case, the entire payment and contract are between you and the rental agent, without any third-party involvement.
 It is worth registering an account with one or more of the biggest names and using it every time you search for prices or book cars.
 With this, you can get access to special discounts, free cancellation, and many other perks.
 Over time, you can earn loyalty points similar to those offered by Airlines and beat the price of the booking platforms.

 My personal rental process is as follows: First, check prices on one of the rental sites, such as rentalcars.com or booking.com.
-Then, once I see who has the best offer or where the prices are, I go directly to the rental company’s website to check their offer.
+Then, once you see who has the best offer or where the prices are, you go directly to the rental company’s website to check their offer.
 It is usually more expensive if you are not a member, but it is worth checking.
-If the price difference is only friction, then I book directly with the rental company and use my account to collect loyalty points or discounts.
+If the price difference is only due to friction, it is better to book directly with the rental company.

 Pro tip: Check prices from the computer and the mobile app, too.
 Booking through your mobile app typically results in a slightly lower price.

 In the U.S., your personal car insurance or credit card might cover rentals, but this doesn’t apply abroad.
-Many international locations require you to purchase local insurance or make a large deposit of around 1,000-1,500 euros on your credit card.
-The base price almost always includes the standard base insurance, and you are liable for any damages up to a certain amount.
-By purchasing additional insurance at the counter, you have several options to reduce your excess.
+Many rental companies require you to purchase local insurance or make a large deposit of 1,000-1,500 euros on your credit card.
+The base rental price almost always includes the standard base insurance, and you are liable for any damages up to a certain amount.
+By purchasing additional insurance at the counter, you can choose from several options to reduce your excess.
 Always read the fine print and check with your credit card company or travel insurance before declining coverage.

-Pro tip: If you’re in a destination where it’s likely you’ll drive outside the city on gravel roads, always ask about the rental policy.
+Pro tip: If you’re in a destination where you’re likely to drive on gravel roads outside the city, always ask about the rental policy.
 At many places, dirt roads are no-nos for rental cars, and if you return a car covered in thick dust from the road, they will charge you extra right away.

 99% of the cases, you will need a credit card in the driver’s name to rent a car.
 This is where they will put the security deposit.
 If you only have a debit card, don’t even try.
 Big names won’t accept it.